treboryatska/gitdao/README.md

 So even thought the source code is open, the governance of the project is not.
 This can be a problem.

 I beleive governance of a FOSS project should be able to be more dynamic.
-It should evolve naturally and seemslessly with the project.
+It should evolve naturally and seemslessly with the project as people come and go.

 FOSS projects have: